mattrussi/gitlab-com-runbooks/docs/incident-io-onboard/incident-management.md

 ## Login to the incident.io dashboard

-- Make sure you are logged into the [incident.io](https://incident.io/) dashboard.
 - Navigate to [incident.io](https://incident.io/).
 - Click on Log in -> Sign-in with SAML SSO
 - Congratulations, you are successfully logged in to the incident.io dashboard.